-If you notice, we used a term cross domain or cross origin here; so, it’s evident that there must be something like same origin as well.
-If we understand the same origin concept first, it’ll become easier to understand CORS.
+If you notice, we used the term cross-domain or cross-origin here, so it’s evident that there must be something like the same origin.
+If we first understand the same origin concept, it’ll become easier to understand CORS.

-In web application security schemes, same origin policy is an important aspect.
-In browser, this policy is used to maintain the confidentiality/privacy of information.
-Using same origin policy, web browsers prevent one website’s scripts from accessing resources of another website (different protocol, domain or port).
+In web application security schemes, the same-origin policy is an important aspect.
+In the browser, this policy is used to maintain the confidentiality/privacy of information.
+Using the same origin policy, web browsers prevent one website’s scripts from accessing resources of another website (different protocol, domain, or port).
 If this policy is not enforced, a malicious script in one website can fetch sensitive information from another website.
-Hence, enforcing same origin policy helps with security aspect.
-If so far it’s clear, you can skip the next paragraph; or else read on.
+Hence, enforcing the same origin policy helps with the security aspect.
+If so far it’s clear, you can skip the next paragraph; or read on.

-Imagine you are browsing a website (a.com) without knowing it’s malicious.
+Imagine browsing a website (a.com) without knowing it’s malicious.
 At the same time, you also logged into your bank’s portal (b.com).
-Now, if the same origin policy isn’t enforced in browser, a.com’s malicious script can read your bank account information; pretty dangerous! right?
+Now, if the same origin policy isn’t enforced in the browser, a.com’s malicious script can read your bank account information; pretty dangerous! right?

-However, having this policy enforced also has some other challenge.
+However, having this policy enforced also has some other challenges.
 This is because it’s very much possible that a website’s script loads images or many other resources from another domain or sub-domain.
-With same origin policy, it’s impossible to achieve.
-Here is such scenarios, CORS scheme comes in picture.
+With the same origin policy, it’s impossible to achieve.
+Here is such scenarios, the CORS scheme comes into the picture.
 It provides a restricted and secure way of accessing resources/information from a sub-domain or a different domain altogether.

 CORS in Action Scenarios

-Cross origin requests can be broadly divided into following categories (Reference:- Mozilla article) :-
+Cross-origin requests can be broadly divided into the following categories (Reference:- Mozilla article):-

 - Simple Requests without CORS preflight (We’ll cover CORS preflight concept in the Complex Requests section below)